-She Mac has two siblings, Benjamin and Veronica, who work for the law firm as non-equity partners.
+Mac has two siblings, Benjamin and Veronica, who work for the law firm as non-equity partners.

 Ben, the eldest at 33 and a specialist in corporate law, is married to Wilhelmina Brant.
 Wilhelmina, a Chicago public defender, is the oldest daughter of Ashley Brant, a founding partner of the firm.
-Ben is the quiet one in the family, the last to speak in a discussion, always listens attentively, looking for an opening to make his point.
+Ben is the quiet family member, the last to speak in a discussion, and always listens attentively, looking for an opening to make his point.
 He's handsome, just like his father and brother, six feet tall with black hair and a well-trimmed goatee.
 He received his legal education at the University of Chicago.

-Veronica is 31 years old, spectacular in looks and intellect.
+Veronica is 31 years old and spectacular in looks and intellect.
 Educated at Wellesley College and Harvard Law, she graduated from Harvard summa cum laude, making her the most sought-after graduate that year.
-Spurning all other offers, she joined the family law firm and quickly became their best criminal law staffer.
-Feared by all the prosecutors in Cooke County, Ronnie dresses very stylish for court, with her long blond hair tied into a bun with a silver clip.
+She joined the family law firm and quickly became their best criminal law staffer.
+Feared by all the prosecutors in Cooke County, Ronnie dresses very stylishly for court, with her long blond hair tied into a bun with a silver clip.
 For parties and socials, she brings the full vavoom to bear with haute couture dresses, movie star makeup, and a disarming smile.
 Ronnie is married to Peter Fieldstone, a junior partner in a Chicago hedge fund.

-John and Anne Merrick gave each of their children a $15 million trust fund when they reached eighteen.
-Both Ben and Ronnie invested theirs, managed by Ronnie's husband, Pete Fieldstone.
+When they reached eighteen, John and Anne Merrick gave each of their children a $15 million trust fund.
+Ben and Ronnie elected to have Ronnie's husband, Pete Fieldstone, manage their money.
 He has nearly doubled the fund's value in ten years.

-Mac, 28 years old, elected to use some of the fundss to finance his education in criminal justice from St. Joseph's University in Philadelphia.
-He graduated Magma Cum Laude from St. Joseph's and applied for entry into the Chicago Police Force.
+Mac, 28 years old, opted to use some of his trust funds to finance his education in criminal justice at St. Joseph's University in Philadelphia.
 This decision initially infuriated his father.
-Still, continual diplomacy by Anne eventually brought John around to accept that it's OK for any of the children to go their own way in life. mcl
+Still, Anne's continual diplomacy eventually convinced John that it's OK for any of the children to go their own way in life.
+Mac graduated magna cum laude from St. Joseph's and applied to the Chicago Police Force.

-Mac, encouraged by his father, used some of his trust funds to buy the $915,000 14th-floor apartment at the Grant Park Tower the on Chicago's Loop.
-Pete manages the remainder of his trust fund, so there's adequate income to pay the expensive yearly Condo fees for all the amenities he enjoys.
+Mac, encouraged by his father, used some of his trust funds to buy the $915,000 14th-floor apartment at the Grant Park Tower on Chicago's Loop.
+Pete manages the remainder of his trust fund, so there's adequate income to pay the expensive yearly Condo fees for all the amenities Mac enjoys.

 Mac is very secretive about his personal relationships.
 He often socializes with police force members in the ramshackle bars and restaurants where they congregate after work.
-While there's a lot of dating and sex between the cops he knows, he spurns all advances from the female staffers he meets, said merely: "I'm involved with someone else."
+While there's a lot of dating and sex between the cops he knows, he spurns all advances from the female staffers he meets, said merely, "I'm involved with someone else."

 The someone else is a bit of a dodge; Anneliese Darban is a casual sex partner.
 She works as an international troubleshooter for a Fortune 400 accounting firm, causing her to be on the road often during the year.
 When she gets back into town, they hook up at either her place or his apartment.
 Annaliese, pronounced Anna-Lisa, is spectacular with long black hair and a slim athletic figure.
-She and Mac have convivial dinners and discussions, but both know that this is a relationship of convenience only.
+She and Mac have convivial dinners and discussions, but both know this is a relationship of convenience only.

 Walking through Grant Park's revolving door, he looked towards the concierge position.
-Devon, on duty at the moment,now broke into a big smile and said: "Officer Merrick, we've missed you for several days.
+On duty now, Devon broke into a big smile.

+"Officer Merrick, we've missed you for several days.
 Oh my God, what happened to you?"

-Mac moved closer to Devon: "Sometimes police work has its bumps and bruises."
+Mac moved closer to Devon.

+"Sometimes police work has its bumps and bruises."